oneplaneteducation/open-iot-stem/README.md

 		- Automatic using code links (preferred)

-			- Scroll to the tope of the code window in Arduino you will see the following
+			- Scroll to the top of the code window in Arduino you will see the following

 	 		picture of required libraries

-			- Click each of the links to auto install using the library manager *If links fail to install libraries the try the following alternative methods*
+			- Click each of the links to auto install using the library manager

+			*If all library links are successfully installed continue to Save and reload project below* *If library links fail to install then try manually install with alternate method below*

  		- Manually Search Arduino Library manager (alternate)

    			- Select title menu library manager

    			- Search

 			- Install

-     	*If all required libraries have been installed skip the expert altenative and continue to project SAVE/RELOAD*
+	- Save and reload project

+ 		- Save a working copy of the project file to your /USER/ directory from title menu **File>Save As**

+## Edit code
+*[5 min]*
+*In order for the IoT device to be recognized within the LoRaWAN network you will need to add secret keys to the code these are similar to a username and password*

+- Edit code and add secrets and keys

+  Show code screen

+## Compile and build code
+*[5 min]*
+*To run the code we need to verify the code for errors and check that all necessary libraries and components are installed this is referred as building and/or compiling*

+- Click Build button to compile

+  screenshot of build button

+- Wait until compile is complete

+  	- if compile is complete continue on to [Flash code] screenshot of good compile

+	- if compile fails then see debug

+## Flash code
+*After the code has completed a successful build/compile we need to upload the program and flash the iot device with the code*

+- Verify USB is connected to IoT

+- Verify IoT is detected

+	- If connected COM port will be shown in status bar

+  	- If not connected click on status and select port for your IoT

+- Flash program device

+  	- Click Upload button to flash

+     	  screenshot of upload button

+- Wait for flash to complete

+	- If successful you will see the following screen and continue to [Verification]

+  	screenshot

+	- If fails see debug

+## Verification
+*[10 min]*
+- Serial terminal
+  - GPS data
+  - Sensor data

+## Debug
+*[+15 min]*
+*Only necessary if prior steps are unsuccessful*

+EXTRAS

+     	*If libraries are missing*

 		- Download and import using ZIP (alternate expert)- Select title menu ZIP
 			- Navigate to the ZIP file typically located in *../USER/Downloads/*